skanta04/HackNC2024/README.md

         try? context.save()
     }
 ```
-3. **Location Manager**
+### LocationManager
+The LocationManager is built using Apple's CoreLocation framework and integrates with SwiftUI to enable real-time updates of location data in the user interface.

+**What does it do?**
+When the app initializes, the LocationManager is instantiated and performs several steps:

+1. **Requesting Location Permission**: It checks the current location permission status.
+If permission is not yet determined, it prompts the user to allow location access.
+This permission is essential for the app to function as it needs to track the user’s location.

+       ```
+              func requestLocationAccess() {
+            if manager.authorizationStatus == .notDetermined {
+                manager.requestWhenInUseAuthorization()
+            } else {
+                checkLocationAuthorization()
+            }
+        }
+       ```
+2. **Tracking Authorization Status**: A delegate (CLLocationManagerDelegate) is assigned to LocationManager to continuously monitor changes to the user’s location permission.
+This delegate listens for any updates to the authorization status, such as when the user grants or revokes permission.
+The authorization status is stored in a Boolean (hasLocationAccess) to reflect whether the app currently has location access.

+    ```
+    // delegate definition in init
+       override init() {
+        super.init()
+        manager.delegate = self
+    }

+    // delegate listening for changes
+      func locationManagerDidChangeAuthorization(_ manager: CLLocationManager) {
+        checkLocationAuthorization()
+    }
+    ```

+3. **Updating User Location**: When the user’s location is updated, the delegate captures the new location and updates the userLocation property.
+This ensures that the app always has access to the user’s latest location, which can then be used to update the interface or perform location-based actions in real time.

+    ```
+      func locationManager(_ manager: CLLocationManager, didUpdateLocations locations: [CLLocation]) {
+          guard let location = locations.last else { return }
+          userLocation = location
+      }
+    ```

+4. **Error Handling**: If an error occurs (e.g., due to signal issues or restricted permissions), the delegate’s locationManager(_:didFailWithError:) method is triggered.
+This method logs a message to help with debugging and, if needed, can update the user interface to inform the user that location data is temporarily unavailable.

+    ```
+        func locationManager(_ manager: CLLocationManager, didFailWithError error: Error) {
+        print("Failed to get user location: \(error.localizedDescription)")
+    }
+    ```

+### Network Monitor

-4. **Network Monitor** - Observes connectivity on your phone.
+Observes connectivity on your phone.
 The `NWPathMonitor` detects a change in this connectivity.
 It updates the `IsConnected` property dynamically based on online or offline and publishes this property to the rest of the app, which allows the app to respond to connectivity changes in real time.

 ```
 class NetworkMonitor: ObservableObject {
     private var monitor = NWPathMonitor()